 Check the weather forecasts to make sure there are no impending storms and the wind is under control.

 Visually check all equipment to make sure everything will go according to plan.
 It’s especially important to make sure the propeller seems to be functioning properly and hasn’t gotten dirty from a previous flight.

 An obstruction in the propeller could mean a bad day for the pilot and the drone.
-Get the camera on the appropriate settings before launching it.
+Get the camera in the appropriate settings before launching the drone.
 The pilot should wear sunglasses to protect their eyes while manning the drone.
 They should also check to make sure the battery is charged.

 9. Get used to flying manually

 A lot of today’s drones come with built-in GPS that allows the pilot to be less of a pilot and more of a supervisor.
 It’s crucial that the owner knows how to fly the drone without the use of GPS as it isn’t always available or 100% accurate.

 Flying a drone for pure fun is great, flying a drone for money is even better.
 In time, the owner’s photography should improve and that could mean more cash in their wallet.